-To this end, rehabilitation guidelines for surface water resources (rivers, wetlands, estuaries, lakes and dams) have been developed across the board for characteristics of watercourses, namely; hydrology (surface flow, surface runoff and interflow), geomorphology, water quality, habitat, and biota (Figure 1).
+To this end, rehabilitation guidelines for surface water resources (rivers, wetlands, estuaries, lakes and dams) have been developed across the board for characteristics of watercourses, namely; hydrology (surface flow, surface runoff and interflow), geomorphology, water quality, habitat, and biota (Figure 2).
 Groundwater as defined by NWA is a water resource (i.e., aquifer) and not a characteristic of watercourses.
 However, groundwater flow is that component of groundwater that is viewed by the DWS as a characteristic of watercourses and as such will be covered in the current guidelines.

-Figure 1: Diagram depicting the link between water resources and characteristics of watercourses.
+Figure 2: Diagram depicting the link between water resources and characteristics of watercourses.

-According to Tóth (1970) and Sophocleous (2002), groundwater flows are influenced by three main hydrogeological factors described in Table 1; namely, topographical, geological, and climatic effects - these factors have effects on groundwater flows as water flows from high elevation to low elevation and high pressure to low pressure.
+According to Tóth (1970) and Sophocleous (2002), groundwater flows to surface water resources are influenced by three main factors described in Table 1; namely, topographical, geological, and climatic effects.
+These factors affect how groundwater flows towards surface water resources.
 Groundwater depth remains connected to topography, i.e., water table (Hubbert 1940).